Privacy protection - Health information - Alisivu

 Information on sickness absences may be recorded

 The employer is allowed to register information on the times of an employee’s sickness absences for instance for the payroll system.
-The employer may not, however, register the diagnoses entered on the medical certificates presented for those sickness absences.
+However, the employer may not register the diagnoses entered on the medical certificates presented for those sickness absences.

-The employer may deliver a medical certificate received from an employee to the occupational health care service, unless the employee specifically forbids it.
+The employer may give an employee’s medical certificate or statement, provided by the occupational health care professionals, to the occupational health care provider in order to perform the health care tasks required in the Occupational Health Care Act, unless the employee prohibits this.
 In any case, the employer may inform the occupational health care service about the times and durations of an employee’s sickness absences.

 Handling health information in occupational health care three-way meetings